RafaelLSilveira/CalculateBMI/README.md

-# CalculateIMC
+# CalculateBMI
 Calulate BMI by a person
-This project calculates a person's BMI considering sex difference.
+This project calculates a person's BMI (brazilian IMC) considering sex difference.